Film: Ramona and Beezus

 - Non-Indicative Title: Despite the title being an inversion of the first book's title, that book has the least amount of material used in the movie, and much of the film's plot actually comes from the fourth book Ramona and Her Father.

-- Promoted to Love Interest: Henry Huggins becomes Beezus's Love Interest in the movie, even though he rarely appears or mentioned in the Ramona Quimby series, implying that their friendship has somewhat drifted apart since the prequels in the Henry Huggins series.
+- Promoted to Love Interest: Henry Huggins becomes Beezus's Love Interest in the movie, even though he rarely appears or even mentioned in the Ramona Quimby series, implying that their friendship has somewhat drifted apart since the Henry Huggins series.

 - The Runaway: The attention seeking variety, Ramona tries to run away from home after getting into a fight with her family to "punish" them.
 She quickly comes back when her parents calmly lets her do so.